 315. CIVIL RIGHTS AND LIBERTIES 3 cr.
 Conflict in American society between majority rule and minority rights.
 Case-study approach to freedom of speech, press, religion, and association, the protections of due process, the rights of the accused, the equal protection of the laws, voting rights, and privacy.

 316. SOCIAL MOVEMENTS 3 cr.
+Prerequisite: PO 101.
 Focusing primarily on the U.S., how and why social movements form in a democratic society, the use of extra-institutional political tactics, the ways they maintain themselves against strenuous opposition, and the dynamics of movement decline.

-317. JUDICIAL PROCESS 3 cr.
-Analysis of the role of the courts in the political process and the impact of law on society: structure of federal and state judiciaries, judicial selection, models of judicial decision making, and the implementation of judicial decisions.
+317. JUDICIAL POLITICS 3 cr.
+Prerequisite: PO 101.
+Analysis of the role of the courts in the political process and the impact of law on society: structure of federal and state judiciaries, judicial selection, models of judicial decision-making, and the implementation of judicial decisions.

 320. CHRISTIAN DEMOCRACY IN EUROPE 3 cr.
+Prerequisite: PO 102.
 One of the most important contemporary political movements in Europe.
 Development of Catholic political and social thought from the French Revolution to the present; the role played by Christian Democratic parties in eight countries today.

 332. AFRICAN POLITICS 3 cr.
 Historical perspective on topics of colonialism, independence movements, neopatrimonialism, nationalism, democratization, conflict, genocide, women’s movements, civil society, and HIV/AIDS, with an emphasis on variation across space and time.